About the UW & Seattle

 A World-Class Educational Institution

-The UW offers many areas of study, including more than 300 separate programs and more than 575 degree options.
+The UW offers many areas of study, including more than 300 separate programs and more than 600 degree options.
 A major research center, the University attracts more money in federal research grants than any other public school in the United States.
-The outstanding faculty includes seven Nobel Prize winners and 15 MacArthur Fellows, also known as genius grant recipients.
+It has been home to seven Nobel Prize winners and 16 MacArthur Fellows, also known as genius grant recipients.

 Beyond the excellent academics, the University of Washington features one of the most beautiful college campuses in the world.
 Located just four miles north of downtown Seattle, the campus offers stunning views of snow-capped Mount Rainier and nearby Lake Washington.
 In the spring, the University's many gardens bloom with color and its Japanese cherry trees erupt in spectacular pink and white blossoms.